The Lincoln Library in Medicine Lodge began in 1898 with some concerned citizens and a gift of 500 books.

 Library services included a dry copier, microfilm file and reader (with county newspapers from 1878), exhibits in the Art Gallery, periodicals, records, county historical files, rotating book service, children’s services, service for blind and physically handicapped, summer library program, library film service, personnel training, and an inter-library loan program with several participating libraries.

 No official records were maintained of the identity of the earlier librarians.
 Memory has, however, identified Calista Cartan and in succession from 1916: Mamie Kathrens, Annabelle Crook, Carrie Cregor, Ora Stout, Nettie Eby, Violet Conner, Lucy Mae Shippy, Mary Wing, Rosalee Armstrong (1977-2016), and April Hernandez (1/4/2016-4/12/2019).
-Doris Sorg took over as Interim Director April 2019.
+Doris Sorg took over as Interim Director April 2019 and became Director in August.

 In September 2001, the Tatera building just north of the library was purchased, though construction did not start until 2005.
 The Tatera building was renovated into a new children’s room and the outside was remodeled, combining the two buildings into one.
 After moving the children’s department to the new room, a new office was built where the children’s department had been and the old office was converted to a reading room.
 By January 2007, the main part of the library was ready for work.